ssebastianmag/hydrogen-wavefunctions/README.md

 In the hydrogen atom, or any atom with a single electron (like ionized helium, lithium, etc.), the electron's spin doesn't interact with anything else to affect its spatial distribution.

-This is because there's only one electron, and thus no possibility of electron-electron spin interactions which become relevant in multi-electron systems.

 > [!NOTE]
 > For our specific application with the hydrogen atom, we will focus on the first three quantum numbers.
 > As the electron's spin doesn't influence the shape or